The Taliban is flaunting captured U.S. weapons that may be worth billions. Can it use them?

 Dempsey said that the United States had been “mindful about what capabilities and technology it has transferred to Afghanistan air force,” which may limit the interest of buyers, though third-party countries may be interested in U.S.-precision guided munitions.

 The Taliban has already shown itself ready and willing to use U.S.-made small arms and other technology.
 Non-weaponry technology like the Handheld Interagency Identity Detection Equipment, U.S. devices that contain biometric data, could be used to find potential threats that are in hiding.
-U.S. officials told the Intercept that the devices may have fallen into Taliban hands
+U.S. officials told the Intercept that the devices may have fallen into Taliban hands.

 But whether the Taliban can actually use the most advanced technology remains to be seen.
 U.S. aircraft, for example, often require complicated maintenance that nation states struggle with.
 Even once supportive states that might have the know-how, such as neighboring Pakistan, may balk at a technologically advanced Taliban military.